uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   # SPDX-License-Identifier: EUPL-1.2
   ```
 - Create a [CITATION.cff file](https://citation-file-format.github.io/) ([real-life example](https://github.com/bast/runtest/blob/main/CITATION.cff); more about it below).

-## Towards open source

-Choose a license early in the project, even before you publish it.
-Later in the
-project it may become complicated to change it.
-Agreeing on a software license
-does not mean that you have to make it open immediately.
-You can also follow
-the "open core" approach: You don't have to open source all your work.
-Core can
-be open and on a public branch.
-Unpublished code can be on a private
-repository.

-However, we recommend to work as if the code is public even though it still may
-be private: This is to avoid surprises about code in the history with
-incompatible license years later when you decide to open the project.

 ## Make it persistent and citable